2025 Illinois Fighting Illini football team

-The 2025 Illinois Fighting Illini football team represents the University of Illinois Urbana-Champaign as a member of the Big Ten Conference during the 2025 NCAA Division I FBS football season.
-Led by fifth-year head coach Bret Bielema, the Fighting Illini play home games at Gies Memorial Stadium (renamed from "Memorial Stadium" shortly after the start of the 2025 season) in Champaign, Illinois.
+The 2025 Illinois Fighting Illini football team represented the University of Illinois Urbana-Champaign as a member of the Big Ten Conference during the 2025 NCAA Division I FBS football season.
+Led by fifth-year head coach Bret Bielema, the Fighting Illini played home games at Gies Memorial Stadium (renamed from "Memorial Stadium" shortly after the start of the 2025 season) in Champaign, Illinois.